SysCV/sam-hq/README.md

 Updates
 -----------------
+2023/12/04: Interested in the intersection of SAM and 3D Gaussian Splatting, see our new work [Gaussian Grouping](https://github.com/lkeab/gaussian-grouping)!

 2023/11/06: HQ-SAM is adopted to annotate the Grounding-anything Dataset proposed by [GLaMM](https://arxiv.org/abs/2311.03356).

 2023/10/15: HQ-SAM is supported in the [OpenMMLab PlayGround](https://github.com/open-mmlab/playground/blob/main/label_anything/readme.md) for annotation with Label-Studio.